coopiteasy/cie-custom/foodhub_custom/readme/DESCRIPTION.rst

 * link picking to sale order
 * link moves and move lines to sale order line
 * hide product terms from website sale product page
-* website: shop & product page accessible only for logged in users

 Add a small text in customer credit notes document.
 This was done directly in the Odoo interface:
 Created a view `report_invoice_document_custom_refund` inheriting from `report_invoice_document` as an extension view, and witht the following architecture.